jokfun/Snake-game/README.md

 ```
 python game.py
 ```
-To control the snake, use the number pad.
+To control the snake, use the track pad.
 If you lose, the window will close and the score will be displayed in the console

 ## Set up